-Competition Team Achievement

-Premier Soccer Amazulu (Durban)

-League (PSL) Golden Arrows, also

-from Durban r

-Maritzburg United, 4

-from Pietermaritzburg

-Super 14 Sharks In 2007, for the first time in this competition,

-(rugby) two South African teams were in the finals.

-The Sharks lost to the Bulls after a nail biting

-match.

-Currie Cup "Natal Sharks", not to The team has also performed well in this

-be confused with the series this last couple of years.

-"Sharks" above.

-SuperSport The "Dolphins" who

-Series (SA's succeeded "KwaZulu

-domestic Natal"

-competition)
+Competition Team Achievement Premier Soccer League (PSL) Amazulu (Durban) Golden Arrows, also from Durban Maritzburg United, from Pietermaritzburg Super 14 (rugby) Sharks In 2007, for the first time in this competition, two South African teams were in the finals.
+The Sharks lost to the Bulls after a nail biting match.
+Currie Cup "Natal Sharks", not to be confused with the "Sharks" above.
+The team has also performed well in this series this last couple of years.
+Super Sport Series (SA's domestic competition) The "Dolphins" who succeeded "KwaZulu Natal"